redicides/Eris/documentation/Database.md

-# Database Setup
+# Database Setup for Charmie

-Charmie uses MongoDB as its database provider.
-Setting up MongoDB can be challenging without using a Docker container, especially when specific requirements for Prisma are involved.
-This guide will help you configure MongoDB efficiently for your project.
+Setting up MongoDB for Charmie isn't rocket science, but it does require some careful steps.
+Don't worry - I'll guide you through the process.

-### docker-compose.yml
+### Docker Compose Configuration

-To assist you with setting up your database, I've provided the `docker-compose.yml` configuration that I personally use.
-While this configuration is not perfect, it currently works as expected.

-This configuration uses port `27017` on your host, so ensure no other processes are running on that port.
+Here's a `docker-compose.yml` configuration that works like a charm (get it, haha).
+Just make sure port `27017` is free before you start.

 ```yml
 services: